 It pays dividends to create a workplace with a positive employee experience.
 But, what happens if your workplace isn’t just a physical office?

-With 62% of respondents from Owl Lab’s State of Remote Work 2019 Report working remotely at least some of the time and 24% of respondents willing to take a 10% pay cut if it meant they could work remotely, it’s evident that offering the option to work out of the office is not only popular, but it’s a necessary part of recruitment and retention efforts, and when addressing employee satisfaction as a whole.
+A FlexJobs Survey found that 24% of respondents were willing to take a 10% pay cut if it meant they could work remotely.
+Clearly, offering the option to work out of the office is not only popular, but it’s a necessary part of recruitment and retention efforts, and when addressing employee satisfaction as a whole.

 Bridging the gap between in and out of office work

 One through-line with “work from anywhere” movement is that almost any set up involves working part of the time in a remote setting and part of the time in a typical office setting.
 Focusing on seamlessly bridging the gap between the two experiences is key for employee satisfaction as a whole.
 Certain amenities, technology, and cultural initiatives can improve the workplace experience for employees no matter what kind of team they’re working on or how frequently they set foot in a physical workplace.

 It’s not enough to install a new coffee maker or institute casual Friday and assume employees feel satisfied and supported by their workplace.
 Especially when it comes to addressing the popularity of remote work, IT, Facilities, HR, and Ops teams need to work in tandem to support employee productivity and well-being in and out of the office.
 By humanizing interpersonal interactions, reducing stress-inducing pain points and promoting wellness for an entire workforce - remote or not - an organization’s commitment to workplace experience will be evident to employees.

 We outlined solutions to improve workplace experience both in and out of the office, focusing on those that help connect the two experiences.